-No. of Replacement Trees Minimum Caliper of Deciduous Replacement Tree Minimum Height of Coniferous Replacement Tree 3 6 cm 3.5 m
+No. of Replacement Trees Minimum Caliper of Deciduous Replacement Tree Minimum Height of Coniferous Replacement Tree 3 6 cm 3.5 m based on the cost estimate for the works, including a 10% contingency, provided by the Landscape Architect.

 To satisfy the 2:1 replacement ratio established in the OCP, the applicant will contribute a total of \$2,500 to the City's Tree Compensation Fund for the remaining five trees that cannot be accommodated on the subject property after redevelopment.